Joseph Guibord: Membership in the Institut Canadien

-Guibord had been a founding member of the Institut Canadien de Montréal.
+Guibord was a founding member of the Institut Canadien de Montréal.
 The Institut was founded in 1844 by a group of approximately 200 young professionals of liberal ideology.
 They tended to support the Rouge party, and provided a library, a reading room and a forum for debates.
 Given their political views, they came into conflict with the hierarchy of the Roman Catholic church, at that time a very powerful conservative force in Quebec society, being heavily influenced by ultramontane thought.
 Eventually, the Annuaire de l’Institut Canadien pour 1868 was placed on the Church's Index of Prohibited Books.
 The Bishop of Montréal, Ignace Bourget, issued an ordinance which was circulated by the Montreal clergy, condemning the Annuaire and membership in the Institut: "He who persists in the desire to remain in the said Institut or to read or merely possess the above-mentioned yearbook without being so authorized by the Church deprives himself of the sacraments at the hour of his death."

-Death of Joseph Guibord
+Death

 Three months after Bishop Bourget's ordinance, Guibord was suddenly taken ill and near death.
 A priest was summoned, who gave Guibord communion and absolution, without knowing of Guibord's membership in the Institut.
 After leaving, the priest learned of Guibord's membership in the Institut and returned to the Guibord residence.
 He told Guibord that he should never have granted him absolution and demanded that Guibord resign from the Institut.
 Guibord refused.
 He died shortly thereafter.

 On 20 November 1869, Joseph Doutre, Q.C., on behalf of Henriette Brown, Guibord's widow, applied to the Curé of the Parish of Montreal for the burial of Guibord in Notre Dame des Neiges Cemetery, tendering the usual fee.
 The Curé sought instructions from the grand vicar of the Diocese (Bishop Bourget being absent), who instructed the Curé to refuse ecclesiastical burial.
 The Curé instead offered to bury Guibord in the part of the burial-ground for persons who were not members of the Roman Catholic faith, and without Catholic funeral rites.
 Doutre was prepared to forego funeral rites, provided Guibord was buried in the portion of the burial ground for Roman Catholics.
 The church official refused this offer.
 The next day, the body was taken to the cemetery and burial was requested.
 The cemetery officials refused.
 The body was then taken to a neighbouring Protestant cemetery, Mount Royal Cemetery, for temporary accommodation, which lasted for six years.